edyson1202/LightBox/README.md

 # LightBox
 LightBox is a CPU Path Tracer that is currently being extended with a GPU path tracer using Vulkan.

-It uses Vulkan and GLFW for window rendering and ImGui for UI rendering.
+## Features

 #### Viewport Navigation